RD-Boris-dElia/git-training/exercises/merge.md

 <<<<<<< is the entrypoint of the conflict with the source (HEAD) of the first part of the code then the conflicting code from that source.

->>>>>>> is the exit of the conflict with the hash from the commit introducing the conflict.
+\>>>>>>> is the exit of the conflict with the hash from the commit introducing the conflict.

-The easiest way to resolve the conflict is to use your IDE.Your result should look like this :
+The easiest way to resolve the conflict is to use your IDE.
+Your result should look like this :
 ```
 # This is my first feature